 In Alameda County, as in the U.S. as a whole, far fewer women bicycle than men.
 Women make only one-third of all bicycling trips, or just under half as many as men.
+Furthermore, commuting by bicycle is more popular for men, as 1.9% of male commute trips and 1.0% of female commute trips are by bicycle in Alameda County.

+Age is also a key determinant of bicycling ridership.
 Not surprisingly, as people get older they typically use bicycles less often as a means of transportation.
-The highest share of bike trips are taken by residents ages 18-22.
+The highest share of all bike trips are taken by residents ages 23-29, as shown in Figure 3-17.